 2. We have three Owner As that have elected to terminate their HAP Contracts by mutual agreement with HUD.
-Since the budget neutrality spreadsheet only allows for one Property A, are we able to combine this budget authority to use on a single Property B or multiple Property Bs, therefore creating a pool of budget authority from all the Property As?
-NEW: December 19, 2016
+Are we able to combine this budget authority to use on a single Property B or multiple Property Bs, therefore creating a pool of budget authority from all the Property As?
+REVISED: June 14, 2018

-Response: Budget authority from multiple Property As may be pooled for a transfer to a single Property B. The Budget Neutrality worksheet will accommodate this by labeling the Property A units to distinguish between the different Property As (see illustration below).
-PD&R will conduct a review for each Property A-Property B combination.
+Response: Budget authority from multiple Property As may be pooled for a transfer to a single Property B. PD&R will conduct a review for each Property A-Property B combination.
 However, HUD will not permit the transfer of budget authority from multiple Property As to multiple Property Bs.
 HUD has determined that such transfers would not be feasible due to the administrative difficulty of comparing all Property As to all Property Bs in PD&R's analysis.